lucmann/lucmann.github.io/source/_posts/mesa.md

     - libx11-xcb-dev
     - libxcb-fixes0-dev
     - libxext-dev
+    - libxdamage-dev (if glx option is dri)
+    - libxfixes-dev (if glx option is dri)
+    - libxcb-glx-dev (if glx option is dri)
+    - libxcb-dri2-dev (if glx option is dri)
+    - libxxf86vm-dev (if glx option is dri)

 These dependencies include from build-time headers to run-time tools.
 Nevertheless most of them are optional but not necessary.
 You can customize them in **meson_options.txt** by modifying the **value** field of each option.
 With the listed above run and build time dependencies installed you can create a build directory and start to configure.